 Easy Integration and Implementation of Office 365 With Stoneridge

-Stoneridge Software is a Microsoft Gold Partner; this status is only achieved through demonstrated technical expertise in implementing Microsoft products.
+Stoneridge Software is a Microsoft Solutions Partner; this status is only achieved through demonstrated technical expertise in implementing Microsoft products.
 If you’re considering using Microsoft 365 for your company, let us help you with deployment and demonstrate how Microsoft 365 can be integrated with your existing Microsoft products like Dynamics 365 and Microsoft Azure.

 “Few other players offer a common platform and data model for CRM and ERP – and none bring in the Office productivity capabilities as Microsoft can.”Nucleus Research